The Iroquois Steeplechase is Nashville’s rite of spring since 1941, and the season’s premier race in American Steeplechasing.

 RV tailgating and General Admission open

-Inside the track tailgating opens (Topside, Centerfield, Infield Stretch, The Turn, and Midfield)
+Inside the track tailgating opens (Topside, Centerfield, Midfield, Stretch, The Turn,

-Lot M parking vehicles must be in place Iroquois Society and Paddock Club tents open
+Lot M parking vehicles must be in place.

 Approx. 5:30 p.m.